telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/templates/bind-values-to-template.md

 ---
-title: Bind Values to Template
+title: Bind Values to Templates
-page_title: Bind Values to Template | Kendo UI MultiSelect
+page_title: Bind Values to Templates | Kendo UI MultiSelect
 description: "Learn how to bind values to a template by using MVVM in the Kendo UI MultiSelect widget."
+previous_url: /controls/editors/multiselect/how-to/bind-values-to-template
 slug: howto_bind_values_totemplate_multiselect
 ---

-# Bind Values to Template
+# Bind Values to Templates

-The example below demonstrates how to bind the Kendo UI MultiSelect value to a template by using MVVM.
+The following example demonstrates how to bind the Kendo UI MultiSelect value to a template by using MVVM.

 ###### Example